dseeni/TechArtDemos/README.md

 and MMatrix are used for solver calculations.

-- All the following scripts utilize a custom vector calculus library within Maya, an augmented version of Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below).
-Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package.
+- All the following scripts utilize a custom vector calculus library within Maya API 2.0.
+In essence, it's an augmented version of Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios (examples below).
+Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package elminating any potential distribution complications.

 - https://docs.blender.org/api/current/mathutils.geometry.html

 #### Maya Cmds: Component Transformation And Topology Merging
+- Much of the heavy lifting for these tools is done within the Maya API.
-- After solver calculations and topological sorting are done via the Maya API, final mesh manipulation is pushed to Maya Cmds.
-This allows for PolyUnchamfer and PolyUnbevel to take advantage of Maya's built-in Undo functionality.
+However, after solver calculations and topological sorting are finished, final mesh manipulation is pushed to Maya Cmds.
+This allows for PolyUnchamfer and PolyUnbevel to take advantage of Maya's built-in Undo functionality without the overhead of a custom polyModifier subclassed plugin.
+This represents a best of both worlds approach, Maya API 2.0 for fast vector and matrix operations, as well as pulling internal geometry data, and Maya Cmds for final geometry manipulation and undo.

 #### *Edge-Vertex Valence Pair Values map to one of the following Solvers:*